NightmareXIV/Splatoon/Presets/readme.md

-A collection of presets.
-Want to add some?
-Just do a pull request or create an issue here: https://github.com/Eternita-S/Splatoon/issues
+A collection of user-submitted presets.
+### Adding your preset
+To add your preset, please use "Copy... - Export to clipboard" function.
+If you came on this page from clicking "Share layout" button, your preset is already copied!

+You can use following ways to add your preset:
+- Directly submit a pull request if you are familiar with the process.
+- Create an issue and paste preset code into it.
+- Send it via email on eternitast@gmail.com.
+Please note: there will be no reply.

+Thank you for your contribution!